-Students pursue team projects that address problems faced by people with disabilities and older adults by brainstorming, fabricating, and testing a working prototype.
+Students pursue team projects that address problems faced by people with disabilities and older adults by understanding the problem, brainstorming, fabricating, and testing a series of increasingly refined prototypes.
 For students whose schedule does not permit working on a project, a lecture-only option is offered.
 ENGR110/210 is a certified Service Learning Cardinal Course that satisfies the optional course requirement for the BSME degree and is approved for the Program in Science, Technology & Society, the Learning, Design & Technology Program in the Graduate School of Education, and the Bio-Science Area of Concentration in the Program in Human Biology.